 Dry mouth occurs when the salivary glands in the mouth do not produce enough saliva to keep the mouth wet.
 This condition is often a side effect of aging.
 Medications, radiation therapy, and mouth breathing can also lead to dry mouth, and eventually gum disease.

 Regular brushing, flossing, and professional teeth cleanings help prevent gingivitis, but there is still a possibility of formation even with proper dental care.

 Common warning signs and symptoms of gingivitis formation include:

 The best way to prevent gingivitis and more severe gum diseases is by brushing and flossing regularly, using mouthwash, and visiting the general dentist for professional teeth cleanings.

 Since gingivitis is reversible, good oral hygiene is the best way to prevent the disease.
 There are three different outcomes for someone with gingivitis:

 The reversal of early gingivitis is relatively simple and focuses on the removal of plaque during professional teeth cleanings.
-During treatment, a dentist or dental hygienist examines the patient’s teeth and cleans them with small instruments.
+During treatment, a dentist, dental hygienist, or periodontist examines the patient’s teeth and cleans them with small instruments.
 These instruments remove plaque and tartar that a normal toothbrush cannot reach.

 If the gingivitis hasn’t gotten worse, no further treatment is necessary.
 If periodontitis has formed, your dentist will recommend more invasive treatment.
 Common treatment options for periodontal disease include scaling and root planing, gum flap surgery, bone grafts, or gum grafts.